-As stated previously, for advanced and professional players we advise that you try out a heavy racket as this will allow you to get the most out of every swing.
+As stated previously, for advanced and professional players we advise that you try out a heavy racquet as this will allow you to get the most out of every swing.

-For beginners, we suggest trying a model that is under 280g.
-The reduced striking force of the lighter model will help keep the ball inside the tennis court, as well as preventing the ball from bouncing across the end line of your opponent’s side of the course.
+For beginners, we suggest trying a model that is less than 270 grams.
+The reduced striking force of the lighter model will help keep the ball inside the lines, as well as preventing the ball from bouncing across the end line of your opponent’s side of the course.

-For advanced players, it is recommended that you choose a racket that has more weight distributed to the bottom for better maneuverability.
+For advanced players, it is recommended that you choose a racquet that has more weight distributed to the bottom for better maneuverability.

 Beginners should pick a racquet that has a balanced weight ratio for the best of both worlds in terms of stability and power.

-It should be no surprise that there are different kinds of materials used in the best tennis rackets, with the most common racquets seen are those made from aluminium.
-Aluminium rackets are durable and stable enough for even competitive play, although for a player who prefers to strike hard with a high amount of accuracy, an aluminium frame may not be ideal.
+It should be no surprise that there are different kinds of materials used in the best tennis racquets, with the most common racquets seen are those made from aluminium which is durable and stable enough for even competitive play, although for a player who prefers to strike hard with a high amount of accuracy, an aluminium frame may not be ideal.

 Most players who are new to the game are recommended to pick up a graphite model as these are generally cheaper and easier to handle for novices.

 Many professional tennis players consider their choice of strings to be one of the most important features when choosing the best tennis racquet.
-The type of strings you choose will affect the tension of the racket, as well as the density of the wires, which will in turn influence your playing style.
+The type of strings you choose will affect the tension of the racquet, as well as the density of the wires, which will, in turn, influence your playing style.

 Some common materials used for tennis racquet strings are as follows: